rasmus-kirk/nixarr/docs/wiki/ddns/njalla/index.md

   }
 ```

-Add this as a secret file to your secrets (See [this page](/wiki/secrets)
+Add the above as a secret file to your secrets (See [this page](/wiki/secrets)
 for secrets management).
-This could be done, for example, in the following way:
+As an example, here is one way of accomplishing it:

-- Writing the specified JSON to `/data/.secret/njalla/keys-file.json`
+- Write the specified JSON to `/data/.secret/njalla/keys-file.json`
-- Setting the owner as root:
+- Set the owner as root:
   - `sudo chown root:root /data/.secret/njalla/keys-file.json`
-- Setting the permissions to 700 (read, write, execute for file owner, root):
+- Set the permissions to 700 (read, write, execute for file owner, root):
   - `sudo chmod 700 /data/.secret/njalla/keys-file.json`

-And finally adding it to your nix configuration:
+And finally add the secret file to your nix configuration:

 ```nix
   nixarr.ddns.njalla = {